 He stopped here, spending his last years of life taking part to the city cultural life and ending his very well-known Comedy (presumably part of Purgatorio and certainly the whole Cantica Paradiso, published by his children only after his death).

-Today, to explain Ravenna to the visitors also means chasing the figure of the Supreme Poet in the streets and in the monuments through a map of spots of the city that are linked to his memory.
+Today, telling the story of Ravenna to the visitors also means chasing the figure of the Supreme Poet in the streets and in the monuments through a map linked to his memory.

 Dante's Tomb and Quadrarco di Braccioforte

 Let’s start this itinerary from the end.
 Here, we are in front of Dante’s Tomb, a little building created at the end of the 18th century by famous local architect Camillo Morigia, who also created other constructions in Ravenna, like the suggestive façade of the Basilica of Santa Maria in Porto.

 It’s a little corner of peace and respect in the medieval heart of the city, shadowed by the big logs of a nearby tree and animated by the whispers of the loads of tourists that every day come here to pay homage to the great Poet.